goetzrieger/ansible-labs-summit2020/content/ansible-tower-advanced/5-tower-cluster-jobs/_index.md

   - Run it by clicking the rocket icon.

 At first this is not different from a standard Tower setup.
 But as this is a cluster of active Tower instances every instance could have run the job.
-And the Job output in Tower’s web UI doesn’t tell you where it run, just the instance group.

 ## So what Instance run the Job?